Fr34K008/SysConfig/README.md

 * find

 # How to use SysConfig
-In order to use the tool all you need to do is download the SysConfig.cmd it .
-After downloading the source code , just click on SysConfig.cmd on GUI or go to command prompt , locate the path where you stored the source code and type SysConfig.cmd or SysConfig.
+In order to use the tool all you need to do is to download the source code.
+After downloading the source code , just click on SysConfig.cmd in the folder (GUI) or go to command prompt , locate the path where you stored the source code and type SysConfig.cmd or SysConfig.